mobiusfund/investing/README.md

 A strategy can be revised or "rebalanced" whenever necessary.
 It will be automatically resubmitted based on the timestamp.
 Rebalancing can happen when updating the timestamp without changing the strategy file.
 A change in subnet allocation will incur slippage costs.

 One machine can run multiple miners with their corresponding strategies.
-However a new or revised strategy that is overly similar to an existing one will be rejected.
+However a new or revised strategy that is overly similar to an existing one will receive a score of zero.

 A newly registered miner has an immunity period of 3 days.